galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >    > > ```
 >    > > - `config` holds all static Galaxy config files
 >    > > - `jobs` is where all job files will go (e.g. temporary working dirs, job scripts, etc.)
->    > > - `local_tools` is a directory for custom, non-ToolsHed tools managed by the Ansible playbook
+>    > > - `local_tools` is a directory for custom, non-ToolShed tools managed by the Ansible playbook
 >    > > - `server` contains all of the Galaxy server code
->    > > - `var` is a directory for all Galaxy created files.
-Whenever tools are installed from the ToolShed, for the Galaxy managed cache, and the integrated tool panel file.
-All of these go in the `var` directory.
+>    > > - `var` is a directory for all files created by Galaxy, e.g. whenever tools are installed from the ToolShed, the Galaxy-managed cache, and the integrated tool panel file.
 >    > > - `venv` contains the Galaxy virtual environment and all dependencies, like uwsgi.
 >    > {: .code-in}
 >    >